XStandard XHTML (Strict or 1.1) WYSIWYG Editor

 Jim15Decafno

-If the markup behind this table does not associate each cell with the appropriate header, the cells will be processed like <div> tags by non-visual devices.
-Listen to how an auditory user-agent "reads" the table whose markup is incorrect.
-Now listen to the same table using correct markup.
+If the markup behind this table does not associate each cell with the appropriate header (as in a data table), the cells will be processed like <div> tags by non-visual devices.
+Listen to an auditory user-agent "reading" this table as if it is a layout table.
+Now listen to the same table as a data table, using correct markup.

 XStandard toolbar showing the 'Layout Table' and 'Data Table' buttons.